 Application Information & Frequently Asked Questions FAQ

-Do you have questions about your application for the SEED Awards 2021?
+Do you have questions about your application for the Awards 2023?
 Download the Application Guides and FAQ below.

-You can also send your questions to the SEED Awards email at email@example.com.
+You can also send your questions to the Awards email at email@example.com.